sbt/sbt/src/sphinx/Community/Opportunities.rst

 3. the :doc:`/Dormant/Configurations` page is missing a list of the built-in configurations and the purpose of each.

-4. grep the wiki's git checkout for "Wiki Maintenance Note" and work on some of those
+4. grep the documentation's git checkout for "Wiki Maintenance Note" and work on some of those

 5. API docs are much needed.